Basic Tools & Supplies¶

 - A soft brass brush is handy for cleaning up filament that gets stuck on the nozzle and/or heater block.
 Watch out for the heater cartridge and thermistor wires!

 There’s a cheap nozzle kit on Amazon that will provide spare nozzles and essential tools.
 The nozzles are not great, but work well enough for PLA and are useful for an emergency swap.
 You get a variety from 0.20mm to 0.80mm, which is plenty to play with.
-I wound up buying a separate no-longer available assortment to get a 1.00mm nozzle.
+See nozzle_suppliers for more sources.

 Nozzle and extruder jam first aid kit¶